Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Applications

 Then the following hold: \begin{enumerate} \item $I^F_X = \{a \in A \mid \lim_{\un{n} \in \bZ_+^r} \|\phi_{(\un{n}, \un{0})}(a)\| = 0\}$. \item $[X_{\un{i}}]_{I^F_X}$ is injective for all $i \in F$. \item The product system $Y^F_{[X]_{I^F_X}}$ is regular. \item The association $X \to [X]_{I^F_X} \to Y^F_{[X]_{I^F_X}}$ induces a $*$-isomorphism $\N\T_X / \fJ \cong \N\O_{Y^F_{[X]_{I^F_X}}}$. \end{enumerate} \end{theorem}

 \begin{proof} To ease notation, we write $I:=I^F_X$.
+We note that the product systems we consider here all admit a finite frame, by virtue of Lemma \ref{L:finframquot} and Lemma \ref{L:Yprodsys}.
+We note that the quotient $[X]_I$ admits a finite frame by Lemma \ref{L:finframquot}.
 Item (i) follows by \cite[Proposition 4.3]{Kak20}.
 By following the same arguments as in the proof of Proposition \ref{P:alldir}, but for $i \in F$ instead of $i \in [d]$, we obtain that $[X_{\un{i}}]_{I}$ is injective for all $i \in F$.
 An application of Corollary \ref{C:somedirreg} yields that $Y^F_{[X]_I}$ is regular, and that there is a canonical $*$-isomorphism

 It suffices to show that the canonical map $[ \cdot ]_I \colon \N\T_X \to \N\T_{[X]_I}$ descends to a $*$-isomorphism